sdeigm/uni-meter/doc/install/HomeAssistant.md

 ## mDNS support

 If your storage - like the Hoymiles MS-A2 - is discovering the virtual Shelly using mDNS, additional steps are necessary.
-This step is not needed for storages like the Marstek Venus.
+This step is not needed for a storage like the Marstek Venus.

-To use mDNS it is necessary to additionally install the pyscript integration.
-Afterward, copy the provided [uni-meter-mdns.py](https://github.com/sdeigm/uni-meter/blob/main/ha_addon/uni-meter-mdns.py) into the `/config/pyscript` directory of your instance.
+To use mDNS, it is necessary to additionally install the [pyscript integration](https://github.com/custom-components/pyscript).
+Afterward, copy the provided
+[uni-meter-mdns.py](https://github.com/sdeigm/uni-meter/blob/main/ha_addon/uni-meter-mdns.py) into the `/config/pyscript`
+directory of your instance.